WGLY-FM

 WGLY-FM (91.5 MHz, "The Light") is a Christian radio station licensed to Bolton, Vermont, serving the Burlington area.
 The station is owned by Christian Ministries, Inc.

 Programming

 The Light Radio Network's programming includes Christian talk and teaching and Christian music.
 Christian talk and teaching shows heard on The Light Radio network include; Mornings with Shawn, The Gail Robbins Show, Saturday's With Susan, The Brant Hansen Show, Turning Point with David Jeremiah, Truth for Life with Alistair Begg, Enjoying Everyday Life with Joyce Meyer, Insight For Living with Chuck Swindoll, Joni and Friends, Focus On The Family, and In The Market with Janet Parshall.
 The Light Radio Network also carries Air 1 programming on WGLY-FM HD2, and repeaters.

 Stations

-The Light Radio Network is also heard on five other full powered stations in Vermont, as well as four low powered translators.
+The Light Radio Network is also heard on five other full powered stations in Vermont, as well as five low powered translators.